 A: There is no doubt in my mind that in the UK Islam is under attack.
 I think it is a broader picture crossed the whole of Western Europe in fact.
 You have the rise of groups like The English Defense Group whose main focus of them is to stop the rise of Islam in the UK.
 It is the fastest growing religion in the UK and I think that has made a lot of people to stand up and pay attention and not necessarily the kind of attention that the religion wants.

 When Islam, when Muslims, whenever the Middle East is mentioned you could almost bet your bottom dollar the story will not be positive.
 It would be something about terror, something about the subjugation of women, something about the fact that we are not joining in being a part of the society and all of those things are wrong.
 All of those things, if you look at the bare statistics, if you look at the figures that are supposed to be the basis in facts, it does not back up the argument.
 There have been more dissident Republican so- called terror attacks by about ۵۰۰ pc more than anything that anybody who by those who did not prove that they are Islamic, they are a bit brown.
 That's all you need to be, to be the face of terror in that country and it is ridiculous, it is absolutely ridiculous to the point where I think it is becoming laughable now.
 It is so bad that even those who are supposed to be right wing conservative.
 It looks funny.
 You can't keep pushing this misinformation out before people realize in the side that something is wrong here.
-There is a hypocrisy here
+There is a hypocrisy here that does not

 A lot of these individuals who are even if they are not Islamophobic, they are misinformed

-that does not stand up and it is up to us to change that.
+stand up and it is up to us to change that.
 I think we are far too long.

 The community has been waiting for the press for the Western medias to do the right thing and then you suddenly say," Hey it's not fair" and then expect that treatment to change.
 It doesn't work like that.
 You have to change it; you have to correct the misinformation.